MrNavaStar/InvSync/README.md

 # InvSync

-This is a fabric mod for 1.16.x and 1.17.x that Allows you to sync player inventories, health, food level, experience, score and status effects across multiple servers!
-This is accomplished using an sqlite database (that is automatically generated and set up for you).
+This is a fabric mod for 1.16.x and 1.17.x that Allows you to sync player inventories, health, food level, experience, score and status effects across multiple servers or single player minecraft worlds!
+This is accomplished using an sql database (SQLite and MySQL supported.
+SQLite will be setup automatically, you must set up MySQL).
 Most mods should have no problem running along side, and modded items will also be sync'd.

 ## Requirements